oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 The API of security group rules can be found [here](https://developer.openstack.org/api-ref/network/v2/#security-group-rules-security-group-rules).

+Security group filters are **only applied to** ports whose **port_security_enabled** attribute is set.
+By default, when a new port is created, and the user does not specify this attribute, it is created set to 'True', meaning that security group filters will be applied to it.

+This causes all incomming traffic to the port to be dropped, until the user white-lists the intended traffic for that port.

 ### User interface

 The user is meant to provision security group(s) and rule(s) through ansible,